summermiranda/test2/README.md

     return total_rewards

+# Lock to ensure thread safety
+lock = threading.Lock()

 # Add a flag to track whether the assistant is currently speaking
 assistant_speaking = False

 # Function to simulate generating and playing audio
 def generate_and_play(text):
     global assistant_speaking
+    with lock:
-    assistant_speaking = True  # Set the flag when the assistant starts speaking print("Assistant:", text)  # Simulate speech by printing the text assistant_speaking = False  # Clear the flag when the assistant finishes speaking
+        assistant_speaking = True  # Set the flag when the assistant starts speaking print("Assistant:", text)  # Simulate speech by printing the text time.sleep(2)  # Simulate time taken to "speak" with lock:

-# Function to simulate playing music
-def play_music():
-    print("Playing music...")